 Mix 93% lean ground meat with your favorite commercially available jerky seasoning and cure, using the instructions provided on the seasoning/cure package.
-Place the ground meat mixture in a PrestoTM jerky gun or a cookie press and extrude meat directly onto dehydrator trays, making sure that the meat does not touch or overlap (refer to the warning information on page 3).
-The average drying time will be 4 to 8 hours.
+Place the ground meat mixture in a PrestoTM jerky gun\ or a cookie press and extrude meat directly onto dehydrator trays, making sure that the meat does not touch or overlap.

+Dry jerky for 4 to 8 hours.
 See "Determining Dryness" information below.
 Bake the meat after dehydrating, following the instructions above.